jklimmek/reinforcement-learning/README.md

 # Reinforcement Learning Zoo

 Welcome to the Reinforcement Learning Zoo!
 This repository is a collection of diverse reinforcement learning algorithms designed to beat OpenAI's gym environments.
 The goal is to continuously expand the repo over time.
-Most of algorithms are trained on LunarLander-v2 for simplicity when training and testing the model.
+For simplicity most of algorithms are trained on LunarLander-v2.

 ## Implemented Algorithms